 5.5.1 Key issue details

 The sensing mode considered in the present document is a collocated sensing transmitter and receiver.
 However, the sensing signal sent by the sensing transmitter is not only reflected to the collocated sensing receiver, but also attenuated and scattered in all directions.
 Therefore, it can be possible for an attacker to set up a sensing receiver that is not collocated with the sensing transmitter, thus allowing the attacker to perform it's own sensing.
 The difference with an attacker performing monostatic sensing on its own is that the attacker doesn't need to become active, thus minimizing the risk of being detected.
 In addition, the sensing transmitter of the operator's sensing infrastructure may be in a better location, i.e. higher up or closer to the target object.

-Editor's note: Feasibility of the attack is FFS
+NOTE: Unauthorized passive sensing is a general property of radio transmissions and is not unique to ISAC.

 5.5.2 Security threats

-Editor's note: threat description is FFS
+A third party may attempt to infer information about aerial objects by passively receiving any over-the-air transmissions without authorization.

 5.5.3 Potential security requirements

-Editor's note: requirements are FFS.
+Not applicable.

-Editor's note: Whether or not to coordinate with RAN1 is FFS.
+NOTE: Preventing passive reception of radiated energy is generally not achievable via 5GS security mechanisms.